 Seller’s Quote Approval lists under Closed tab: Customer End

-The customer can tap on the Closed tab so as to view the quote which the seller approves.
+The customer can tap on the Closed tab to view the quote which the seller approves.

 The Id of the respective Approved quote displays a tickmark sign depicting that the approval of the quote.

-The customer can view the same so as to view the details of the quote which the seller approves.
+The customer can view the same to view the details of the quote which the seller approves.